katzer/senchatouch-windowsphone-fontface/README.md

 As the only workaround all icons has to be loaded as background images instead.

+#### Windows Phone 8.1
+The issue has been resolved with Windows Phone 8.1 and IE11.

 ## Sass configuration
 #### 1. Exclude pictos font and default icons
 ```scss